sfox38/tiktoktts/README.md

 </details>

+> [!NOTE]
+> The voices currently supported by this integration represent the entire confirmed working set as of early 2026.
+TikTok's internal API supports additional voices beyond this list, but their exact API IDs are not publicly documented.
+Further, some voices may be locale specific, so you may not be able to use certain voices in your region, although in my own tests they all seem to work when using proxy mode.
+If you discover a working voice ID that is not already in our list, please [submit a new Issue here](https://github.com/sfox38/tiktoktts/issues) and I can add it to the next release.

 ### Changing the Default Voice

 Go to **Settings -> Devices & Services -> TikTok TTS -> Configure** (gear icon).
 Changes take effect immediately after saving, no restart required.